Trask, Florida upend Georgia 44-28 in ‘Cocktail Party’

 Replays showed the severity of Rosemy-Jacksaint’s injury as team trainers rushed to the end zone and quickly got an air cast on his leg.
 He was carted into the tunnel amid a standing ovation.
 Florida safety Brad Stewart hit Rosemy-Jacksaint just before he crossed the goal line.

-The Dawgs led 14-0 after the freshman’s first TD reception.
+The Dawgs led 14-0 after the freshman’s first career TD reception.
 Zamir White scored on the game’s first play from scrimmage, going untouched for 75 yards.

 It looked like it would be a Georgia rout.

-It ended being Florida’s night to celebrate.
+It ended up being Florida’s night to celebrate.

+“I don’t make excuses,” Smart said, pointing out his team is 19-2 in its last 21 East games.
+“I don’t look at it as cause for concern. … I’m not going to say the sky’s falling or everything’s coming down.
+We’ve got to be better.”

 THE TAKEAWAY

-Georgia needs to move on from Bennett, a fourth-year junior who has completed 20 of 44 passes for 201 yards with one touchdown and five interceptions since the first half against Alabama.
+Georgia might have to move on from Bennett, a fourth-year junior who has completed 20 of 44 passes for 201 yards with one touchdown and five interceptions since the first half against Alabama.
 Mathis wasn’t any better against Florida, but he’s young and has potential.
 Southern California transfer JT Daniels or highly touted recruit Carson Beck also could get a shot.

 Florida notched a signature win for Mullen, but likely can’t afford a slip-up down the stretch to remain in play for a CFP spot.